-- Establish monitoring priorities based on the risks posed by each subgrantee, including risks associated with the drawdown of grant funds and remittance of interest to the Federal Government; - Monitor the fiscal activity of subgrantees as necessary to ensure that the subaward is used for authorized purposes, in compliance with Federal statutes, regulations, and the terms and conditions of the subaward; and that subaward performance goals are achieved.
+- 1. Evaluate each subrecipient's risk of noncompliance with Federal statutes, regulations, and the terms and conditions of the subaward for purposes of determining the appropriate subrecipient monitoring. - 2.
+Monitor the performance and fiscal activities of the subrecipient to ensure that the subaward is used for authorized purposes, in compliance with Federal statutes, regulations, and the terms and conditions of the subaward; and that subaward performance goals are achieved.

-A small number of ED grant programs have program-specific cash management and payment requirements based on the authorizing legislation or program regulations.
+A small number of Department grant programs have program-specific cash management and payment requirements based on the authorizing legislation or program regulations.
 These program-specific requirements may supplement or override general cash management or payment requirements.
-If you have any questions about your specific grant, please contact the program officer, whose contact information is on Block 3 of your Grant Award Notification (GAN).
+If you have any questions about your specific grant, please contact the Education Program Contact listed in Block 3 of your Grant Award Notification.